RedHatInsights/backstage-plugin-status-page/plugins/audit-compliance/docs/faq.md

 - All user and service account reviews are completed
 - The audit is in the correct stage for final sign-off
 - Your user identity matches the application's owner configuration

+### What if compliance dashboard shows incorrect data?

+Verify that:
+- Database connections are working properly
+- Compliance summary API endpoints are accessible
+- Data refresh intervals are configured correctly
+- Check for any data synchronization issues

 ### What if user data is missing?